anthonytodd0526-ui/anthonytodd0526-ui.github.io/README.md

 ## About me

-I am studying computational methods and operations research at the Naval Postgraduate School.
+I am studying operations research at the Naval Postgraduate School.
 This is where I share my Python projects and coursework.

 ## Projects